beNative/local-llm-interface/README.md

 ## Features

+- **Custom Title Bar**: A sleek, VS Code-style title bar with integrated search and custom window controls for a modern desktop experience (Desktop app only).
+- **Integrated Command Palette**: The powerful `Cmd/Ctrl+K` command palette is now visually anchored to the search box in the custom title bar, allowing for quick and intuitive navigation.
 - **Multiple Provider Support**: Connect to Ollama, LMStudio, or a custom OpenAI-compatible server.
 - **Model Discovery**: Automatically fetches and displays a list of available models from the connected service.
 - **Detailed Model Info**: View technical details for Ollama models, including file size, family, parameter count, and the full `Modelfile` content, before starting a chat.
 - **Polished Chat Interface**: A clean, modern chat view for interacting with your chosen model.
+- **Multimodal Chat**: Attach images to your prompts for models that support it.
 - **Integrated Python Interpreter**: Execute Python code snippets directly from the chat and see the output.
 - **Agentic Tool Use (Function Calling)**: Transform the AI into an active agent that can browse project files, read/write content, and execute terminal commands to fulfill complex requests.
 - **Secure by Design**: Any potentially dangerous AI action (writing files, running commands, executing code) requires explicit user approval via an interactive modal before it can be executed.